 Temporomandibular Joint Replacement

 Similar to procedures for hip and knee replacement, the temporomandibular joint can also be surgically replaced by a prosthetic joint.
 This surgery is reserved for certain situations.
 Occasionally when a temporomandibular joint is severely damaged from prior trauma or arthritis the function of the jaw is compromised.
 In these cases, the TMJ can be surgically replaced with a prosthetic joint.
-Dr. Nickel and Dr. Steinberg use advanced technology and the best materials available in this type of surgical procedure to help improve jaw function.
+Drs.
+Steinberg & Nick use advanced technology and the best materials available in this type of surgical procedure to help improve jaw function.